simongoricar/Nano/README.md

 **1.2** - Useful Commands:
 ```
 !help useful - displays available commands
 !help fun - funny commands
+!help meme
 !hello - says hi
 !members - displays all members on the server
 !uptime - displays bot uptime
-!avatar ""@<usr>"" returns a link to mentioned person's avatar or yours if there is no mention
+!avatar @mention returns a link to mentioned person's avatar or yours if there is no mention
 !user @mention - returns info about the user
 !wiki or !define <word> - defines a word
 !urban <term> - like !wiki, but from urbandictionary.com
 *Owner/whitelisted users only:*
-!role mod/removemod/members @mentions - modifies roles
+!role add/remove/replacewith @mention - modifies roles
-!cmd add <trigger> <response>
+!cmd add <trigger> <response>  - adds a command (into data/customcommands.txt)
 !cmd list
 !cmd remove !<name>
-!credits - author, etc.
+!credits - version, author, ...
 ayybot.sleep/wake - pauses/resumes the bot
 ayybot.kill - stops the bot
 ```